-The fastest way to make kale chips that come out perfectly crispy and delicious each time!
-A great healthy snack when you want something crunchy.
+This is the fastest way to make kale chips that come out perfectly crispy and delicious each time!
+Air fried kale chips are a great healthy snack when you want something crunchy and savory.
+Bonus: it can be made without oil, making it low in calories but high in nutrients!

 Kale chips are an easy, healthy snack to make but don't be fooled—they're actually really delicious too!